ESPresense/ESPresense/docs/troubleshooting.md

 If your device won't connect to your wireless network, copy and paste any logs you see into your issue.

 ### ESP32 MQTT (yellow arrow)
 To report devices, the ESP32 must be connected to your MQTT server.
 It will attempt to connect once it has established a connection to your wireless network.
-Once connected, the device will publish a status message ("CONNECTED") to the `availabilityTopic` as defined in your settings.
+Once connected, the device will publish a status message ("CONNECTED") to the `statusTopic` as defined in your settings.
 It also publishes your configuration information to the `telemetryTopic` which consists of:
 * **room**: the configured room name
 * **ip**: the assigned IP address of the device
 * **hostname**: the host name, used for WiFi as well as client ID for MQTT (must be unique on your network)